UK PM Johnson cancels trip to India due to coronavirus worries | Health

 UK PM Johnson cancels trip to India due to coronavirus worries

-British Prime Minister Boris Johnson on Monday cancelled a planned trip to India, scheduled to take place next week, due to the current coronavirus situation in India, Johnson's office said.
+British Prime Minister Boris Johnson on Monday cancelled a planned trip to India, scheduled to take place next week, saying it was a sensible move in light of a surge in COVID-19 infections there.

+India is enduring a second wave of the virus, with infections passing the 15 million mark, second only to the United States.
+Delhi is due to go into lockdown on Monday night. "(Indian Prime Minister) Narendra Modi and I have basically come to the conclusion that, very sadly, I won’t be able to go ahead with the trip," Johnson told reporters.
+"I do think it’s only sensible to postpone."

 "Instead, Prime Ministers Modi and Johnson will speak later this month to agree and launch their ambitious plans for the future partnership between the UK and India."
 Relations with India are seen as a key component of both Britain's post-Brexit ambitions to reinvigorate trade with countries outside the European Union, and a diplomatic push to gain more influence in the Indo-Pacific region.